-Organizational unit Department of Croatian language and literature ECTS credits ID 52525 Semesters Summer Teachers Krešimir Bagić, PhD, Full Professor (primary) Gabrijela Bionda, M.Sc., Assistant 30 Hours Lectures Seminar 30 Prerequisites None The aim of this course is to acquaint students with the stylistic discipline, its Goal rhetorical heritage, different methods and approaches that have developed from it and to show them the wide applicability of stylistic instruments in the analysis of literary and non-literary texts.
+Name Stylistics Organizational unit Department of Croatian language and literature ECTS credits ID 52525 Summer Semesters Teachers Krešimir Bagić, PhD, Full Professor (primary) Gabrijela Bionda, M.Sc., Assistant Anera Ryznar, PhD, Assistant Professor Hours Lectures Seminar 30 Prerequisites None Goal The aim of this course is to acquaint students with the stylistic discipline, its rhetorical heritage, different methods and approaches that have developed from it and to show them the wide applicability of stylistic instruments in the analysis of literary and non-literary texts.
 Theoretical background which will be provided in lectures (eg the relationship between rhetoric and stylistics, language functions, features of fiction language, pragmatics of stylistic figures, etc.) will be supplemented by practical knowledge about the features of each style and ways of applying stylistic knowledge in an independent analysis of literary (poetic, prose and dramatic) and non-literary texts at seminars.
-Teaching methods interactive analysis, commenting and explaining theoretical texts - clarification of stylistic concepts and terms on the example of specific literary and non-literary templates lectures certain stylistic topics group discussion stylistic exercises: practicing functional literacy in all functional styles critical writing short texts and abstracts presentation of independent analysis of stylistic topics - giving comprehensive feedback on student assignments and seminar papers The Assessment methods overall assessment of the following elements: consists class attendance regular participation in classes (preparation for the lesson, asking questions, commenting) homework per semester) and/ oral presentation written seminar paper - written exam Learning outcomes Identify divergences from the norms of standard Croatian in written texts while taking into consideration the stratification of Croatian into functional styles Recognize and describe style as a characteristic of literary texts produced by creative language use Interpret, elaborate, and analyze historical and contemporary texts on a phonological, morphonological, morphological, and syntactic levels of the Croatian language Apply acquired knowledge about literary scholarship and literary-historical periods in the analysis and analyze Croatian literary texts with regard to their belonging to a specific literary period, genre, and texts, well literary of
+Teaching methods interactive analysis, commenting and explaining theoretical texts - clarification of stylistic concepts and terms on the example of specific literary and non-literary templates lectures certain stylistic topics group discussion stylistic exercises: practicing functional literacy in all functional styles writing short critical texts and abstracts presentation of independent analysis of stylistic topics - giving comprehensive feedback on student assignments and seminar papers Assessment methods The assessment of overall consists the following elements: regular class attendance participation in classes (preparation for the lesson, asking questions, commenting) homework semester) and/ oral presentation written seminar paper - written exam Learning outcomes

-5. Explain and differentiate the characteristics of literary-historical periods and stylistic formations in interpretation
+- 1. Identify divergences from the norms of standard Croatian in written texts while taking into consideration the stratification of Croatian into functional styles - 2.
+Recognize and describe style as a characteristic of literary texts produced by creative language use - 3.
+Interpret, elaborate, and analyze historical and contemporary texts on a phonological, morphonological, morphological, and syntactic levels of the Croatian language - 4.
+Apply acquired knowledge about literary scholarship and literary-historical periods in the analysis and interpretation of literary texts, as well as analyze Croatian literary texts with regard to their belonging to a specific literary period, genre, and form - 5.
+Explain and differentiate the characteristics of literary-historical periods and stylistic formations in Croatian literature from the Middle Ages to postmodernism - 6.
 Analyze Croatian literary texts with regard to literary periodization and generic characteristics